will-bainbridge/AUPLAS/README.markdown

 	wget ...
 	tar -xf ...

 Currently the program requires UMFPACK and ILUPACK to be installed here.
-BLAS and LAPACK are also necessary, depending on your system.
+BLAS and LAPACK are also necessary.
 See the makefile for the expected paths and versions.

 Move back into the base directory and build the sources